MAGANER/Blink/README.md

 be sent via e-mail.<br> To make it able, you should have your port forwarded(default is 8189).

 So it has 2 interface modes: graphical and console.<br>
+Also it can work through local and global network.<br>

 # TODO-list
 It is not finished yet.
 I think it will be not finished at all. :smiling_face_with_tear:<br>